edn9/remote-study/README.md

 - <a href="https://www.freecodecamp.org/">freeCodeCamp</a> - Learn to code for free.

 - <a href="https://www.urionlinejudge.com.br">URI Online Judge</a> - The URI Online Judge is a project that is being developed by the Computer Science Department of URI University.
-The main goal of the project is to provide programming practice and knowledge sharing.
+The main goal of the project is to provide programming practice and knowledge sharing. <a href="https://github.com/edn9/uri">*</a>

 - <a href="https://devdocs.io/">DevDocs.io</a> - DevDocs combines multiple API documentations in a fast, organized, and searchable interface.